 1 Shortridge KF, Zhou NN, Guan Y, Gao P, Ito T, Kawaoka Y, et al. Characterization of avian H5N1 influenza viruses from poultry in Hong Kong.
 Virology.
 1998;252:331-42.

-Q: Should I be concerned about highly pathogenic H5N1 avian influenza causing a problem in the United States?
+Q: Should I be concerned about avian influenza viruses causing a problem for people in the United States.